Automile/automile-net/README.md

 var newNotification = client.CreateNotification(new TriggerCreateModel()
 {
     IMEIConfigId = 28288, // What is this ?
-	// IMEIConfigId is the device identifier connected to the vehicle, you
+	// IMEIConfigId is today called DeviceId and is the device identifier
-	// can get this id from the vehicle (GetVehicleById method) TriggerType = ApiTriggerType.Accident,
+	// connected to the vehicle, you can get this id from the vehicle (GetVehicleById method) TriggerType = ApiTriggerType.Accident,
     DestinationType = ApiDestinationType.Sms,
     DestinationData = "+14158320378"